marcelkalveram/awesome-product-engineer/README.md

 - [The Mom Test](https://www.momtestbook.com/) - Teaches how to talk to customers and validate product ideas without getting biased or misleading feedback.
 - [User Story Mapping](https://www.amazon.com/User-Story-Mapping-Discover-Product/dp/1491904909/) - Introduces story mapping as a technique to create a shared understanding of product scope.

+## Courses

+- [Advanced Course In Product Engineering](https://cursos.escuelaescribano.com/advanced-course-product-engineering) - Helps engineers shift their mindset and transform themselves into Product Engineers.
+- [Complete Intro To Product Management](https://frontendmasters.com/courses/product-management/) - Teaches engineers all the necessary skills to become Product Managers
+- [Product School](https://productschool.com/) - Offers a wide range of product-related courses with an emphasis on AI, led by industry experts

 ## Tools